vortexmakes/RKH/doc/readme.txt

 					Note that this header file is located in the application directory.

-- \b "my.c": 		contains the implementation of the "my" state-machine, which illustrates all aspects of implementing state-machines with RKH.
+- \b "my.c": 		contains the implementation of the "my" state machine, which illustrates all aspects of implementing state machines with RKH.
 Please correlate this implementation with the "my" state diagram in
 					\ref fig1 "Figure 1".
-					In this file are specifically declared the state-machine, also its
+					In this file are specifically declared the state machine, also its
 					states and pseudostates.
 See the \ref my_c file.
 					Note that this source file is located in the application directory.